valtido/sentry-docs/src/collections/_documentation/clients/php/usage.md

 For more details on this feature, see the [_User Feedback guide_]({%- link _documentation/enriching-error-data/user-feedback.md -%}).

+&nbsp;
 ## Handling Failures

 The SDK attempts to minimize failures, and when they happen will always try to avoid bubbling them up to your application.
-If you do want to know when an event fails to record, you can use the `getLastError` helper:
+If you want to know when an event fails to record, you can use the `getLastError` helper:

 ```php
 if ($sentryClient->getLastError() !== null) {